MA in Literature

 - Engl.
 510, 511, 610 or 541 when taught from a theoretical perspective: Theory (3 hrs)

-Twenty hours of area electives, including two four-hour seminars, with at least one course from each of the following four areas.
+Eighteen hours of area electives, including two seminars, with at least one course from each of the following four areas.

 - Middle Ages (English literatures and language to 1485)